 Creation of the Seal

-1912Agnes Granberry, an art student and member of the Class of 1912, creates the original design for the school motto and seal: three torches side by side with the Latin words “Vires, Artes, Mores” — in English, “Strength, Skill, and Character” — printed on a ribbon entwined through them.
+1912Agnes Granberry, an art student and member of the Class of 1912, creates the original design for the school motto and seal: three torches side by side with the Latin words “Vires, Artes, Mores” — or “Strength, Skill, and Character” — printed on a ribbon entwined through them.
 The triple purpose of the college is to prepare its students physically, mentally and morally to produce Femina Perfecta, the completed woman.

 -